This article will help you:

 Amplitude gives you a choice of four different metrics when viewing an Impact Analysis chart: average, active percentage, frequency, and properties.

 The Properties metric allows you to compute either the average or sum of an event property for a given outcome event.
-These calculations will encompass every instance of that outcome event fired in each n-relative-day/n-relative-week interval.
+These calculations will encompass every instance of that outcome event triggered in each n-relative-day/n-relative-week interval.
 For example, you could plot the average length of all songs or videos played by users in their weeks before and after favoriting a song.

 Causal inference interpretation best practices